unadlib/coaction/README.md

 | **coaction**   | init                            | 3,524   |
 | mobx-keystone  | init                            | 40.48   |

 This table benchmarks various state management libraries on large initialization tasks.
 Coaction stands out dramatically, performing at least hundreds of times faster in certain scenarios.
-For example, in the “bigInitWithoutRefsWithoutAssign” test, Coaction achieves about 19,910 ops/sec compared to Mobx’s 37.5 ops/sec—over 500 times faster.
-Similarly, in the “init” test, Coaction reaches around 3,524 ops/sec versus Mobx’s 42.98 ops/sec—an increase of roughly 80 times.
-These results highlight Coaction’s exceptional efficiency in handling large-scale data initialization.
+For example, in the "bigInitWithoutRefsWithoutAssign" test, Coaction achieves about 19,910 ops/sec compared to Mobx’s 37.5 ops/sec—over 500 times faster.
+Similarly, in the "init" test, Coaction reaches around 3,524 ops/sec versus Mobx's 42.98 ops/sec—an increase of roughly 80 times.
+These results highlight Coaction's exceptional efficiency in handling large-scale data initialization.

 > We will also provide more complete benchmarking.